 According to linear theory, the probability distribution of the count of galaxies is a Gaussian with variance given by the sum of the cosmic and Poisson components, so the power spectrum provides a complete representation.
 However, nonlinear evolution in the matter field induces non-Gaussian structure; because bright high-redshift galaxies are so rare, these nonlinearities can have important effects.
-Figure 9.13 shows this in the context of a pencil-beam survey of galaxies (with a $3.4' \times 3.4'$ field of view, as for the HUDF) in the redshift range z=6-8.
+Figure 10.15 shows this in the context of a pencil-beam survey of galaxies (with a $3.4' \times 3.4'$ field of view, as for the HUDF) in the redshift range z = 6 - 8.
 When compared to numerical simulations, the galaxy count statistics are well approximated by the linear-theory expressions at low luminosity limits.

 However, for brighter galaxies linear theory begins to fail.
-The upper solid curve in the top panel of Figure 9.13 shows the variance calculated from numerical simulations that include nonlinear evolution.
-These are larger than the analytic prediction (shown by the lower solid curve) for halo masses $M>10^{10}~M{\odot}$ .
+The upper solid curve in the top panel of Figure 10.15 shows the variance calculated from numerical simulations that include nonlinear evolution.
+These are larger than the analytic prediction (shown by the lower solid curve) for halo masses $M > 10^{10} M{\odot}$ .
 With the simulations, one can investigate how this happens.
 The skewness is

-$$s_3 = \frac{\left\langle \left(N - \left\langle N \right\rangle\right)^3 \right\rangle}{\sigma^3}.\tag{9.20}$$
+$$s_3 = \frac{\left\langle (N - \langle N \rangle)^3 \right\rangle}{\sigma^3}.$$ (10.24)

-The skewness as a function of minimum luminosity is presented in the bottom panel of Figure 9.13.
-It is large at $M_h > 10^{10}~M{\odot}$ (the seemingly large amplitude variations in the skewness at low luminosity for z=6-8 are due to small numerical fluctuations around the near-zero skewness from numerical simulations, plotted on a log scale).
+The skewness as a function of minimum luminosity is presented in the bottom panel of Figure 10.15.
+It is large at $M_h > 10^{10} M{\odot}$ (the seemingly large amplitude variations in the skewness at low luminosity for z = 6-8are due to small numerical fluctuations around the near-zero skewness from numerical simulations, plotted on a log scale).
 The numerical simulations indicate that the probability distribution of massive halos (and hence presumably bright galaxies) has a non-Gaussian shape.
+Deviations between the analytic and numerical values of the sample variance grow when the skewness becomes significant.
+This behavior is a manifestation of nonlinear clustering on the small scales probed by the narrowness of the survey skewer.